-Prescribed books: Thucydides IV; Euripides, Medea.
+Prescribed books: Lysias, Orations; Sophocles, Philoctetes.

-10.21 (b) Translation of unprepared passages, prose and verse, from Greek into English (70%).
-Questions on Greek History (30%): a general knowledge to 338 B.C.

-10.22 (c) Translation into Greek of a passage or passages of English prose (60%).
+- 10.21 (b) Translation of unprepared passages, prose and verse, from Greek into English (70%).
+Questions on Greek History (30%): a general knowledge to 338 B.C. - 10.22 (c) Translation into Greek of a passage or passages of English prose (60%).
 Questions on the Greek language and on Greek literature (40%).
 Greek Literature: As in Bowra's Ancient Greek Literature, with more detailed study of verse writers or prose writers in alternate years.
-In 1963: Verse writers.
+In 1964: Verse writers.
 Greek Language: The practice of Greek syntax, with questions on the theory of Greek syntax and on matters of style.
 The history of the Greek language to the end of the Fifth Century B.C. in outline.
+More detailed prescriptions are available from the Department.

-Text-books: Thucydides IV, ed.
-A. W. Spratt (C.U.P.); Euripides, Medea, ed.
-D. L. Page (Oxford); Ancient Greek Literature, C. M. Bowra (Thornton-Butterworth); History of Greece, J. B. Bury (Macmillan); Greek Grammar, W. W. Goodwin (Macmillan); Foundations of Greek Prose Composition, L. W. P. Lewis and L. M. Styler (Heinemann).
+Text-books: Ancient Greek Literature, C. M. Bowra (Thornton-Butterworth); History of Greece, J. B. Bury (Macmillan); Greek Grammar, W. W. Goodwin (Macmillan); Foundations of Greek Prose Composition, L. W. P. Lewis and L. M. Styler (Heinemann); Lysias, Orations, ed.
+R. Jebb (Macmillan); Sophocles, Philoctetes, ed.
+R. Jebb (Macmillan).